• Skip to primary navigation

 2. DO NOT use pre-made fish paste you can find at some Asian grocery stores; those are already seasoned.

-3. If you are sensitive to spice, start out with just 2 Tbsp of red curry paste.
+3. If you are sensitive to spice, start out with just 2 tablespoon of red curry paste.
 Avoid pastes that are quite salty (Mae Ploy brand, for example) or you will be limited by the saltiness rather than by curry flavour.
-I used 3 Tbsp of Maesri brand paste and did not need to add any fish sauce.
+I used 3 tablespoon of Maesri brand paste and did not need to add any fish sauce.

 Did you make this recipe?